-Ground Beef Casserole, Slow Cooker Lemon Garlic Chicken and our Chicken Wings are all delicious dinner recipes that pair with a side dish like our creamy garlic potatoes, skin on roast potatoes or horseradish mashed potatoes.
+Ground Beef Casserole, Slow Cooker Lemon Garlic Chicken and my Chicken Wings are all delicious dinner recipes that pair with a side dish like our creamy garlic potatoes, skin on roast potatoes or horseradish mashed potatoes.

 What are individual Muffin Tin scalloped potatoes?

 Herbed Potato stacks are made from thinly sliced potatoes which are seasoned, mixed with a little cream and cheese then oven baked.